What is this?

 Greenbridge is DIY.
 We rolled the website ourselves from scratch in pure HTML/CSS.
 It doesn't look like the majority of websites out there but we feel that it contains all the information necessary, it's lightning fast, and in *BSD spirit, it runs in every conceivable device in the history of the universe.

 In a more general sense, we try to keep a grassroots approach on everything related to Greenbridge and do everything ourselves on a next-to-zero budget.
 This means that web design, graphics, templates, legal, web development, communication, networking, SEO, research, writeups, promotion, procedures and everything in between are all done by a handful of people in a DIY and rather primitive manner.
-We believe in doing things slowly and organically in order to build foundation at the beginning of most projects, including this one.

 How did the name Greenbridge come about?